aigisuk/terraform-digitalocean-ha-k3s/README.md

 ## Pre-Install the Kubernetes Dashboard

-The [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) can pre pre-installed by setting input variable `k8s_dashboard` to `true`.
+The [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) can pre-installed by setting the `k8s_dashboard` input variable to `true`.

-A Service Account with the name `admin-user` is auto created and granted admin privileges.
-Use the following `kubectl` command to obtain the Bearer Token for the `admin-user`:
+This auto-creates a Service Account named `admin-user` with admin privileges granted.
+The following `kubectl` command outputs the Bearer Token for the `admin-user`:

 ```
 kubectl -n kubernetes-dashboard describe secret admin-user-token | awk '$1=="token:"{print $2}'